gvec-group/gvec/docs/user/quasr.md

 ## Visualization of the G-Frame file

-The script above produces a netCDF file containing the *G-Frame* and the corresponding boundary.
+The script above produces a `netCDF` file containing the *G-Frame* and the corresponding boundary.
 One can visualize both via VTK.

 ```python
 import gvec
 gvec.vtk.gframe_to_vtk("netcdf-file-gframe.nc")
 ```
 This produces a `.vts` file for the axis of the G-Frame and of the boundary surface, which can be viewed e.g. in Paraview.
+More visualization options are available, see docstring of `gframe_to_vtk`.

 <!--- References -->